 Les Goudes.
 Les Calanques

-Here, we find an Irish bar that we loved that it is called 20,000 lieues (20,000 leagues).
-You can order yourself a few pints while enjoying the beautiful sunset in the Mediterranean, it was full of people. it was a fantastic colophon to our day and we won’t forget easily.
+Here, we found an Irish bar that we loved known as 20,000 lieues (20,000 leagues).
+You can order yourself a few pints while enjoying the beautiful sunset in the Mediterranean; it was full of people.

-Marseille seemed to me a beautiful city, full of history and customs.
-We loved it and left us a special taste.
-We’ll be back!
+Marseille seemed to be a beautiful city, full of history and customs.
+We loved it, and it left us with a special taste.
+We’ll definitely be back!

-Our next stop was Nice, the Capital of the Cote d’Azur.
+Your next stop is Nice, the capital of the Côte d’Azur.

-Prepare your trip to the south of France
+Plan Your Trip to the South of France

 - The most beautiful villages in the south of France (first part)